 Ask them about setting up a payment plan if you can’t afford the total amount.
 Using a payment plan can help by spreading the payments out over time and making repayment more manageable.

-Having medical bills is a normal part of life for many Americans.
+CreditNinja wants you to emphasize that having medical bills is a normal part of life for many Americans.
 Learning how to manage them is the critical part.
 Don’t forget that credit reports and credit scores may be affected if you don’t pay them off.
 And low credit scores make every other aspect of your financial life more difficult.
 Low credit scores tell lenders, banks, and credit card companies that you aren’t trustworthy.